Moseley Village railway station

 Moseley Village railway station is a railway station under construction in Moseley, Birmingham.
 It was first opened in 1867 and closed in 1941.

 History

-The station was opened by the Midland Railway on the former B&GR mainline (now the Camp Hill line) on 1 November 1867.
+The station was opened by the Midland Railway on the former Birmingham and Gloucester Railway mainline (now the Camp Hill line) on 1 November 1867.
 Upon opening it was called Moseley station, forcing an existing downline station of the same name to be renamed 'Kings Heath'.
 From 1923, the station was operated by the London Midland and Scottish Railway.

 The station closed on 27 January 1941 as an economy measure during the Second World War.
-The buildings was demolished at some point thereafter.
+The buildings were demolished at some point thereafter.